 We will refer to this directory from now on as the common directory.
-In the common directory you can find rpmlists and source files for the LCG-1 and EDG software bundles (under the directories lcg1 and edg respectively), and customized rpmlists and source files of CrossGrid that extend LCG-1 configuration files (under cg directory).
+In the common directory you can find rpmlists and source files for the LCG-2 (under lcg2 directory) and customized rpmlists and source files of CrossGrid that extend LCG-2 configuration files (under cg directory).

-Directory lcg1 has the following tree structure:
+Directory lcg2 has the following tree structure: